gdgtashkent/GDG-DevFest-App-Hackathon/App-Requirements.md

 ## Requirements

-- User must be able view and click list of functionalities of the app, such as:Agenda,Speakers,GDG team,Sponsors of the event,FAQ,Location of the event.
+- User must be able view and click list of functionalities of the app, such as: Agenda, Speakers, GDG team, Sponsors of the event, FAQ, Location of the event.
-- User must be able view:Topic title,speaker details,start time of session and how long session will last.
+- User must be able view: Topic title, speaker details, start time of session and how long session will last.
-- Sessions should be grouped(Mobile,Cloud,Web)
+- Sessions should be grouped: Mobile, Cloud, Web.
-- User must be able to view team memeber details:fullname,image,position
+- User must be able to view team memeber details: fullname, image, position
-- User must be able to view list of sponsors and click.When user clicks sponsor then user should be directed to website of the sponsor
+- User must be able to view list of sponsors and click.
+When user clicks sponsor then user should be directed to website of the sponsor.
 - User must be able to view in the google map location of the event.
 - User must be able to view questions and answers to them.
-- Import json file to your firebase account
+- Import JSON file to your Firebase account.
-- Connect firebase with your app.
+- Connect Firebase with your app.

 ## 📸 ScreenShots